Buie and Skipwith; Sisters, Artists, Collectors

 The Mary Buie and Kate Skipwith Collections

-Mary Carter Skipwith Buie and Kate Anderson Skipwith were half-sisters from Oxford, Mississippi, whose shared love of art, history, and travel laid the foundation for what would become the University of Mississippi Museum.
-Their collection reflected both personal interests and a deep appreciation for culture, featuring over 300 fans from Europe and Asia, fine porcelain and silver, Mary Buie’s own paintings, and family memorabilia from the American Revolutionary War, the Civil War, and World War I. Together, their lifelong dedication to collecting and preserving art and history created a legacy that continues to enrich Oxford’s cultural landscape.
+Mary Carter Skipwith Buie and Kate Anderson Skipwith were half-sisters from Oxford, Mississippi, whose shared passion for art, history, and travel led to the creation of what would become the University of Mississippi Museum.
+Their collection reflected both personal interests and a deep appreciation for culture, including hundreds of fans from Europe and Asia, fine porcelain and silver, Mary Buie’s paintings, and family artifacts spanning the American Revolutionary War through World War I.